ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Changelog

 ### dev
+* (sbormann) Added option to close collapsible subheaders, if others open.
+* (sbormann) Fixed missing subheaders if new line option was activated.
+* (sbormann) Added option to define new section spacing.
+* (sbormann) Minor design enhancements to dark mode, ADDITIONAL_INFO and JSON-Table-Widget.
+* (sbormann) Added more options to configure cols of JSON-Table-Widget.
+* (sbormann) Redesigned CONTROL_MODE of Thermostats to be a fieldset instead of a dropdown.

+### 1.9.6 (2021-08-21)
 * (sbormann) Removed some unnecessary horizontal lines in dialog.
 * (sbormann) Added option to edit caption of STATE or LEVEL.
 * (sbormann) Enhanced ADDITIONAL_INFO list (you can go back to old style via option) and added optional columns.
 * (sbormann) Added some polyfils for older browsers.
+* (sbormann) Fixed a bug that prevented certain options from being applied correctly.

 ### 1.9.5 (2021-08-20)
 * (sbormann) Removed prevention of injection for iframes.